urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Items will appear in the dropdown list in the same order as the CSV or UDI XML Get-TimeZone -ListAvailable | Export-Csv -NoClobber -NoTypeInformation -Path "\\Some\Pathto\OSDWizardRoot\OSDTimeZonelist.csv"

-	Applicaitons selection tab
+	Applications selection tab
 	Items will appear in the dropdown list in the same order as the CSV or UDI XML Is empty by default
 	To populate the Application selection list
 	Use the list from the UDI wizard XML
 	Or, in the script folder include a CSV file named "OSDApplications.csv" with the columns "DisplayName", "ApplicationName", "Required", and "Checked" columns
-	Output creates "COALESCEDAPPS" variable for dynamic application installtion "ApplicationName" column is the applicaiton name of the app to be installed dynamically using "Required" column set to "True" will check all apps that are required installs.
+	Output creates "COALESCEDAPPS" variable for dynamic application installtion "ApplicationName" column is the application name of the app to be installed dynamically using "Required" column set to "True" will check all apps that are required installs.
 The apps can be unchecked, but will be rechecked when clicking "Next"
 	"Checked" column set to "True" will check all apps that are default apps but are optional installs the user may uncheck
 	Example:
 	DisplayName				ApplicationName					Required	Checked
 	Google Chrome			OSD - Chrome										TRUE
 	Microsoft Office 365		OSD - Microsoft Office 365	TRUE
 	Mozilla Firefox				OSD - Firefox										TRUE

 	Task Sequence functionality and Configurations
 	To run OSD Wizard, set task sequence step as "Run PowerShell Script" with execution policy in Bypass